tomwilswood/aitt-w6-ar/README.md

-# Practical 5: Prototyping Augmented Reality with Vuforia and Unity
+# Week 6 Practical: Prototyping Augmented Reality with Vuforia and Unity

 In this week's lecture we saw a range of different approaches for creating augmented reality experiences, which overlay digital content onto the physical world.
 In this practical, we're going to use a tool called Vuforia within Unity to make some experiences using some of those approaches.